CIndyCao15/portfolio/content/portfolio/UE5-Animation-Harvest-Day.md

 image = "img/portfolio/UE5-Animation-Harvest-Day.png"
 showonlyimage = false
 title = "[ #Project 1 ] UE5 Animation - Harvest Day"
-weight = 1
+description = "This project is a 3D animated short film made in Unreal Engine 5.
+The film is about the digital labor that humans are forced to engage in today and the information cocoon that binds us." weight = 1
 +++